jagracar/secret-santa/README.md

 ```

 If you set `debug : true` in the configuration file, you should see the Secret Santa assigntment results printed to the console.
 If you set it to `false`, and email will be sent to each participant in the list with his personal assignment.

+If you have problems with the gmail SMTP server authentification, you might need to switch on the [less secure app access option](https://myaccount.google.com/lesssecureapps).